-The Committee's decision to use 2100 as the assumed date for final removal of spent fuel from the site and 2101 for completion of decommissioning extends the decommissioning period from about twenty to about Seventy years, under a 2030 operating license.
+The Committee's decision to use 2100 as the assumed date for final removal of spent fuel from the site and 2101 for completion of decommissioning extends the decommissioning period from about 20 to about 70 years, under a 2030 operating license.
 Under this scenario, the bulk of the decommissioning will have been completed within about the first nine years after final shutdown.
-The remaining 60+ years, referred to as the "tail period," would be associated with on-site storage of spent fuel.
-As a result, the Investment Consultant and the Managing Agent recommended a change to the Investment Guidelines that would allow up to 70% in equity investments during the tail period after the bulk of the station has been dismantled and most of the decommissioning costs have already been incurred.
-This would match the pre-shutdown limit on equity investments.
-The limit on equities during the nine year post-shutdown period when the station is undergoing prompt dismantlement would remain at 25% (Exhibit 2 at 4).
-The Treasurer approved the revised guidelines (Exhibit 9).
+The remaining 60+ years would be associated with onsite storage of spent fuel.
+As a result, the Investment Consultant and the Managing Agent recommended a change to the Investment Guidelines that would allow up to 70% in equity investments during the long post-shutdown period after the bulk of the station has been dismantled and most of the decommissioning costs incurred.
+This would match the pre-shutdown limit on equity

-The Committee approves the use of the Treasurer-approved revised Investment Guidelines for purposes of determining the owners' annual decommissioning funding obligations, except for the assumed rates of return on equities as described above.
-With the suspension in trading of equity investments, as noted earlier, the date by which the owners will achieve the permitted investments is uncertain.
-We will expect the 2009 Annual Report to present a status report regarding each owner's investments relative to the Investment Guidelines.
-Also, FPLE is directed to advise the NDFC, in writing, when security trading resumes.
+- 1 investments.
+The limit on equities during the nine-year post-shutdown period when the - 2 station is undergoing prompt dismantlement would remain at 25%.
+(Exhibit 2 at 4) - 3 The Treasurer approved the revised guidelines.
+(Exhibit 9) - The Committee approves the use of the Treasurer-approved revised Investment - 5 Guidelines for purposes of determining the owners' annual decommissioning funding - 6 obligations.
+With reallocation of investments frozen, as noted earlier, when owners - 7 will achieve the permitted investments is uncertain.
+We will expect the 2009 Annual - 8 Report to present a status report regarding each owner's investments relative to the - 9 Investment Guidelines.
+Also, FPLE is directed to advise the NDFC, in writing, when - 10 security trading resumes.